Skip to main content

 Backup rules are database-dependent scripts executed on containers before or after the backup operation to ensure application-consistent backups.
 Rules executed before and after the backup operation are called pre-exec and post-exec rules respectively.
 These rules are predominantly used to either freeze or unfreeze input/output operations of applications to facilitate Portworx Backup to take consistent backups.

-In the backend, Portworx Backup initiates a pod (cmdexecutor) to execute the required rules on the container based on labels applied to the deployments.
-If you have applied same label to a set of deployments, the cmdexecutor pod selects all of them and then apply the defined rule or set of rules.
+In the backend, Portworx Backup initiates a Pod (cmdexecutor) to execute the required rules on the container based on labels applied to the Deployments.
+If you have applied the same label to a set of Deployments, the cmdexecutor Pod selects all of them and applies the defined rule or set of rules.

-1. Login and access Portworx Backup home page.
+1. Log in and access the Portworx Backup home page.

 2. In the left navigation pane, click Rules.